May GWs signals by BH BH merging be associated with any gamma or neutrino burst? The case of a NS NS merging in GW GRB170817A: A LIGO GW connection to GRB?

 Anyway beamed GRB (Fireball or precessing Jet) are not spherical at all.
 Therefore the discover, soon or later, of LIGO-VIRGO GW-GRB connection is a benchmark of the GRB model: a spherical GRB will be soon be observed in gamma connection with its GW; a jetted one will be rarely or mostly not observed with the its originating GW.
 In a more quantitative estimate, the GRB beam pointing inside a solid angle of $\frac{\Delta \Omega}{\Omega}\simeq 10^{-3}$ will need hundreds of events and tens LIGO-VIRGO recording years (even more for our thinner GRB jet model \cite{Fargion:2016}).
-The LIGO-VIRGO GW visibility is somehow turned in this Amletic question: GRB, beaming or not beaming jet? as we mentioned only some nearer GRB fed by NS-BH or NS-NS merging may also trace by a parasite SN like explosion in a correlated spherical event.
+The LIGO-VIRGO GW visibility is somehow turned in this Amletic question: GRB, beaming or not beaming jet? as we mentioned only some nearer GRB fed by NS-BH or $NS-NS$ merging may also trace by a parasite SN like explosion in a correlated spherical event.
 Not the BH-BH merging in a vacuum space.
 As mentioned above, we believe that the jet beam in GRB is quite narrow, below a few micro steradian so that it may spray in long times in little wider cones.
 In our view GRB is a persistent jet that it may arise as a precursor (of the same main blaze GRB) and it may occur earlier (days, weeks months) before than the GW event where one of the BH jet and its companion are merged in unique BH.
 This implies that in general the observation of a GRB in axis occurs at a very rare rate (once every thousands or more) appearing mostly off axis or not at all.
 The contemporaneous GWs it is therefore very improbable.
+We now consider an additional tool in GWs detection and BH sources; later on we return to the peculiar GW-GRB connection in NS-NS collapse.